-- (11) This information required by Section 26.18 is applicable only to school districts. - (12) Tax rate for maintenance and operations proposed by the taxing unit for the current year:

-No proposed tax rate has been established for the current year. - (13) Tax rate for debt service proposed by the taxing unit for the current year: 2024: \$0.2600 - (14) This information required by Section 26.18 is applicable only to school districts. - (15) The most recent financial audit of the District.

-The audit for the fiscal year ending on December 31, 2023 is attached.

-(16) Rate of District's ad valorem tax, if any:
+- (11) This information required by Section 26.18 is applicable only to school districts. - (12) Tax rate for maintenance and operations proposed by the taxing unit for the current year:As of the date of this report, no proposed tax rate has been established for the current year. - (13) Tax rate for debt service proposed by the taxing unit for the current year:As of the date of this report, no proposed tax rate has been established for the current year. - (14) This information required by Section 26.18 is applicable only to school districts. - (15) The most recent financial audit of the District.The audit for the fiscal year ending on December 31, 2023 is attached. - (16) Rate of District's ad valorem tax, if any: